brianhigh/research-computing/regex.md

 * With nothing else remaining in the string (or line)
 * Regardless of the case of any of the letters (upper or lower).

-So, it matches the common terms used for "Regular Expressions".
+So, it matches the common terms used for "Regular Expressions", like "regex".

 ## Pattern Modifiers

-We used a pattern modifer "i" for "case insensitive".
+We used a pattern modifer `i` for "case insensitive".
 We will be using some others today as well.
 We need them in order to control the usage modes of our regular expressions.